sourcegraph/deploy-sourcegraph-aws/README.md

 ## AWS VPC

-If you've deleted the default VPC in the targeted region, you need to supply values for `vpc_id` and `subnet_id` in the `terraform.tfvars` file.
+If you've deleted the default VPC in the targeted region, you'll need to supply a value for `vpc_id`.

 ## Authentication